New Kawasaki Versys-X 300 is now available in India at Rs 4,60,000 (ex-showroom, Delhi and Mumbai),

 |Engine||DOHC liquid-cooled 296cc parallel twin-engine|

+The adventure motorcycle features plush and comfortable seats, wide handlebars and high windscreen.
 It comes equipped with a newly designed instrument cluster that has a large analogue tachometer with two LCD screens that shows digital gear indicator, distance to empty, dual trip-meters, current and average fuel consumption and eco-riding indicators.
 Read: New Kawasaki Ninja ZX-10R – All You Need To Know